Bora Milutinović: Personal life

 Milutinović comes from a footballing family; he and his two brothers Miloš and Milorad played together for Partizan.

 His father was killed in World War II, his mother by tuberculosis soon after the war.
 He said he does not remember either of his parents.
 He was raised by an aunt, and raised playing football.

-Milutinović is married to a Mexican and currently resides in Qatar.
+Milutinović married María del Carmen Méndez Kara of Mexico in 1986 and currently resides in Qatar.
 Aside from his native Serbo-Croatian, he is fluent in English, Spanish, Italian and French.